 It's open daily from 9am - 5pm and admission is free.

-The Harrison Museum of African American Culture is one of four museums located in Center in the Square in Downtown Roanoke.
+The Harrison Museum of African American Culture is one of multiple museums located in Center in the Square in Downtown Roanoke.

 The museum highlights the art and history of African Americans in Virginia's Blue Ridge with various memorabilia, photographs, oral stories, and other exhibits that make up its personal collection.